-WP01 Specification sheets and design of final SHM-implementation
+WP1: Specification sheets and design of final SHM-implementation objectives.

-This work package was part of the design phase of the project and contained two strongly interrelated main objectives.
 The first objective regarded the preparation of detailed specification sheets for the pre-selected aircraft parts.
-The aircraft operators and manufacturers in the consortium gave the necessary input to summarize all the demands the intended SHM system must fulfil.
+The aircraft operators and manufacturers in the consortium gave the necessary input to summarise all the demands the intended SHM system must fulfil.
 The second objective was the final decision on the SHM implementation strategy to follow.
 Finally, at least five challenges for damage detection were investigated by the consortium: fatigue cracks in slat tracks of an Airbus A320 and A380, impact damage in the tail boom of the helicopter EC 153, fatigue cracks in the helicopter tail boom of a Mil8, as well as corrosion in floor beams and fatigue damage in doubler repairs of an Airbus A340.